 You do not require a photocard for weekly season tickets, but do for monthly and annual ones.
 This also means however that if you lose your weekly season ticket, you cannot claim a refund or replacement.

 Annual season tickets generally provide the best value as you will get about a year's travel for the price of 10 months'.
 An annual season ticket also gives you Gold Card discounts (see Discount Railcards).
-If you make the same journey more than 3 or 4 times a week, on most routes, season tickets will be the best value for money.
+If you make the same journey more than three or four times a week, on most routes, season tickets will be the best value for money.